publiusfederalist/federalist/README.md

 ### Short Description

-federalist uses webtorrent to access web3 swarm websites.
+federalist uses webtorrent with BEP 46 and Handshake domain resolution to access truly decentralized, web3 swarm websites.

 ### Long Description

-federalist is a proof of concept to show that it's possible, today, to create an uncensorable and generally unblockable, distributed high performance viewable page.  federalist achieves this by using several amazing technologies and weaves them together:
+federalist is a proof of concept to show that it's possible, today, to create a decentralized, uncensorable and generally unblockable, distributed high performance viewable page.  federalist achieves this by using several amazing technologies and weaves them together:

 - [WebTorrent](https://github.com/webtorrent) - Provides torrenting capabilities and the bulk of the system.  federalist pages are torrents that are distributed via magnet links and DHT is used to find peers.

+- [DMT](https://github.com/lmatteis/dmt) - Reference implementation of decentralized mutable torrents, [BEP 46](https://github.com/lmatteis/bittorrent.org/blob/master/beps/bep_0046.rst).

 - [Handshake](https://github.com/handshake-org/) - Provides decentralized DNS